Here’s our guide to PVC vs composite decking including their pros and cons, cost differences, warranty and which deck types are best.

 Composite decking may be eco-friendly but is commonly made with both wood fibers and plastics and not recyclable.
 Still, many companies make their composite decking with recycled materials.

-Compared to wood decking, PVC and composite are lighter and easier to install.
-PVC is more lightweight than composite and may bounce when in use.
+Compared to conventional wood decking, PVC and composite are lighter and easier to install.
+PVC, being more lightweight than composite, may bounce when in use.

 Both products include hidden fastening options to create a clean and polished look for your deck.
-See more backyard deck ideas here.
+To see more inspiring backyard deck ideas and explore more decking options, you can find the most popular deck design software programs here.

 Which is Better PVC or Composite Decking?